ST-TOMAS-Workshop/stm32u5_workshop/lpbam/theory/theory.md

 ## LPGPIO Control (Input, Output)
 LPGPIO in STOP2 can be read or written.
-We can build some slow communication protocols such as SPI in this way in a bitbanging mode
+We can build some slow communication protocols such as SPI in this way in bitbanging mode

 ![theory1](./img/07.png)